Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 And it doesn’t only happen with grief.

-When things don’t go to plan, when life hits, when pressure stacks, when something threatens the image of “I’ve got this”, I’ve watched myself drop into functional freeze.
+When pressure stacks or something threatens the image of “I’ve got this”, I’ve watched myself drop into functional freeze.

 It’s like I’m doing the day while slightly outside of myself.
-I’m still completing tasks, still speaking, still being the one who handles it, but there’s no embodiment in it.
-No aliveness.
-No contact.
-It’s as if I’m watching myself operate.
+Still completing tasks, still speaking, still handling things - but without embodiment.
+Without contact.

 That’s dissociation.